-The default name, coordinates, redshift and discovery date (i.e. the metadata) for all of the TDEs in OTTER is given in Table \ref{tab:refs}.
+The default name, coordinates, redshift and discovery date (i.e. the metadata) for all of the TDE candidates in OTTER is given in Table \ref{tab:refs}.
 The rightmost column gives all of the references associated with this transient event in OTTER, including metadata and photometry.
 The reference numbers are defined below \autoref{tab:refs}.

 \onecolumngrid